+''' download_error(failure, request, spider, errmsg=None) Logs a download error message from a spider (typically coming from the engine).
+New in version 2.0.

+dropped(item, exception, response, spider) Logs a message when an item is dropped while it is passing through the item pipeline.

+item_error(item, exception, response, spider) Logs a message when an item causes an error while it is passing through the item pipeline.
+New in version 2.0.

+scraped(item, response, spider) Logs a message when an item is scraped by a spider.

+spider_error(failure, request, response, spider)

+Logs an error message from a spider.

+New in version 2.0.

 '''

-download_error (failure, request, spider, errmsg=None)

-'''

-Logs a download error message from a spider (typically coming from the engine).

-'''

-dropped (item, exception, response, spider)

-'''

-Logs a message when an item is dropped while it is passing through the item pipeline.

-'''

-item_error (item, exception, response, spider)

-'''

-Logs a message when an item causes an error while it is passing through the item pipeline.

-'''

-scraped(item, response, spider)

-'''

-Logs a message when an item is scraped by a spider.

-'''

-spider_error (failure, request, response, spider)

-'''

-Logs an error message from a spider.